lstak/SharePoint-proxy-for-Sencha-Touch/README.md

-﻿# SharePoint proxies for Sencha Touch
+# SharePoint proxies for Sencha Touch #
+This repository contains 2 data proxies to work with SharePoint lists and libraries from Sencha Touch.

 ## Ext.ux.SP.ODataProxy
 Ext.ux.SP.ODataProxy is a OData proxy for Sencha Touch.
 It is designed to let Sencha Touch access SharePoint data using the